Analog computation with transcriptional networks: Transcriptional networks can implement nonnegative polynomial ODEs

+Since we allowed the definition of transcriptional networks to have arbitrary Laurent polynomials (a strict superset of polynomials) as production rates, we could also have simulated arbitrary systems of ODEs with Laurent polynomials for each derivative.
+In other words, $p_i^+$ and $p_i^-$ could be nonnegative Laurent polynomials.\footnote{ Note that we could handle even more functions on the right-hand side of the ODEs (any non-hypertranscendental functions) by first converting to a system of polynomial ODEs~\cite{pour1974abstract}.
+However, the construction of \Cref{alg:construction} works \emph{directly} as shown (without any initial pre-transformation of the ODEs) on Laurent polynomials, hence could result in a simpler final transcriptional network than one obtained by first converting to polynomial ODEs.} This fact will be used later in \Cref{thm:simplification}.

-\begin{proof} We being with a simpler ``warmup'' construction that ratio-implements $\rho$, but not stably, before describing how to modify it to be stable.
-By grouping positive and negative terms together, any polynomial $p(\vx)$ can be written as $p^+(\vx) - p^-(\vx)$, where $p^+$ and $p^-$ are polynomials with all positive coefficients.
+\begin{proof} We begin with a simpler ``warmup'' construction that ratio-implements $\rho$, but not stably, before describing how to modify it to be stable.
+By grouping positive and negative terms together, any polynomial $p(\vx)$ can be written as $p^+(\vx) - p^-(\vx)$, where $p^+$ and $p^-$ are polynomials with all nonnegative coefficients.
 Thus any polynomial ODE can be expressed as

 $x_i$ can be represented as the ratio of two transcription factors $\xit$ and $\xib$: $ x_i = \frac{\xit}{\xib}, $ where the initial concentrations of $\tp{X_i}$ and $\bt{X_i}$ are any nonnegative values such that the ratio $\xit / \xib$ is the desired initial value of $x_i = \rho(0)_i$.
 For brevity in the equations below, we write $p_i^+$ to denote $p_i^+(x_1,\dots,x_n)$, and similarly for $p_i^-$.